apt1002/mijit/doc/theory/specialisation.md

 # Contents

+- Introduction
   - What is a JIT compiler for?
   - How does a JIT compiler work?
   - A JIT compiler is really an interpreter
 - Specialisation